dhelonious/mastodon-snap/README.md

     sudo snap install mastodon-server

 A common criticism of snaps is their dependence on Canonical.
-However, it is possible to install snaps offline and also build them directly from source.
+However, it is possible to install snaps offline and also build them locally directly from source.
+See the [build instructions](docs/build.md) for how to do this.

 ## Install from a snap file

-Download a snap file of the desired `VERSION` (e.g. `4.2.4snap1`) and `ARCH` (e.g. `amd64`).
-It can be installed using:
+Download a snap file from the [releases page](https://github.com/dhelonious/mastodon-snap/releases) and install it using:

     sudo snap install mastodon-server_VERSION_ARCH.snap --dangerous

-> Note: In this context *dangerous* means that the local snap file is unsigned.
+> Note: In this context *dangerous* means that the snap file is not signed.
+This is normal for snaps built and distributed outside the snap store.

-See [docs/build.md](docs/build.md) for instructions on how to build the snap file yourself locally.

 ## Updates